fabriziosalmi/proxmox-lxc-autoscale/api/README.md

 ## Routes

-Here are the routes available to interact with your Proxmox host,
+Here are the routes available to interact with your Proxmox host:

-> [!NOTE]
-> More routes will be added here :)

 | Endpoint                    | Methods | Description                                                      | Example                                                                                               |
 |-----------------------------|---------|------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------|